 We also encourage sharing a meal (or at least a cup of coffee).
-Keep it casual, eat together, share a short message, and leave lots of time for discussion and sharing.
+We encourage a casual atmosphere where we eat together, share a short message, and leave lots of time for discussion and sharing.

 We are not seeking to minimize the importance of teaching, and yet, we believe relational unity can flourish when CGU Gatherings highlight "fellowship... breaking of bread and... prayer" (Acts 2:42).